Simon-Ing/Cosmo_Ai/README.md

 # Tools

-There are two tools, a GUI tool and a CLI tool
+There are two tools, a GUI tool and a CLI too, plus the deprecated `Datagen` tool.

 ## GUI Tool